rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 EOF
 ```

-After a couple of minutes our ArgoCD app will deploy every manifest that it's needed within our Kubernetes / OpenShift cluster:
+After a couple of minutes our ArgoCD app will deploy every manifest that is needed within our Kubernetes / OpenShift cluster:

 [![](/images/sign-acs5.png "sign-acs5.png")]({{site.url}}/images/sign-acs5.png)

 ## 5. Install StackRox / RHACS using GitOps

-Now it's time to install StackRox / RHACS in our cluster de Kubernetes.
+Now it's time to install StackRox / RHACS in our cluster of K8s/OCP.
 We will use again GitOps to deploy all the components needed.

-* We will be using the [ACS GitOps repository](https://github.com/rcarrata/rhacs-gitops/tree/main/apps/acs) within our ArgoApp for deploy StackRox:
+* We will be using the [ACS GitOps repository](https://github.com/rcarrata/rhacs-gitops/tree/main/apps/acs) within our ArgoApp to deploy StackRox:

 ```bash
 cat <<EOF | kubectl apply -f -